TheCoreMan/make-git-better-2/levels/pages/start-here.md

 error: failed to push some refs to 'gamemaster@localhost:~/ctf-repo'
 ```

 It's on purpose.
-The important part is that you got the flag 🚩
+The important part is that you got the flag 🚩 Make sure you copy and save the flags somewhere!

 ## 🧩 Hints